author/shell/README.md

 ### Debugging

-Each distribution has a corresponding `-debug` version that should be installed _alongside_
+Each distribution has a corresponding `-debug` version that should be installed _alongside_ the main module (the debugging is an add-on module).
+For example, `npm install @author.io/node-shell-debug --save-dev` would install the debugging code for Node.

 ## Basic Examples